 Informed by the response and impact of the Oxford Street spaces, we are now working to foster a new creative hub in City-owned properties in William Street, Sydney.

-The City will soon call for Expressions of Interest for over 750 square metres of office space for collaborative artist studios and creative work space.
+The City is seeking Expressions of Interest for more than 750 square metres of office space for collaborative artist studios and creative work space.
 Offering affordable rental rates, space will be offered under long term rental agreements.

-A first for a capital city council, the City has also dedicated six one-bedroom apartments on William Street as artist live/work spaces.
+A first for a capital city council, the City has dedicated six one-bedroom apartments on William Street as artist live/work spaces.
 These spaces will offer affordable rental for artists to both live and work in their own space.
-We are now considering the best way to manage the live work spaces and undertaking minor cosmetic works, with properties expected to be available late 2012.

 Providing affordable creative work and artist live/work space in William and Oxford Streets complements the range of activities the City already undertakes to provide subsidised space for artists and creative enterprises to work, rehearse, meet, exhibit, collaborate and perform in Sydney’s broader local government area.
 It offers reduced hire and rental rates for rehearsal and performance space as well as funding and training opportunities.